AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 **Input 2** | `cadd n/ Jon Cheng t/TA e/e7654321@u.nus.edu a/COM1-0201 p/87654321 t/Senior th/jonnyjohnny z/https://nus-sg.zoom.us/j/0123456789?pwd=ABCDEFGHIJKLMNOPDJFHISDFSDH`
 **Expected Output 2** | You should see `Jon Cheng` added **at the end** of your contact list. <br> ![New Contact 2](images/demo-screenshots/caddEx2.png)

-* Index of the newly added contact will be one more than the previous number of contacts.
+* The index of the newly added contact will be one more than the previous number of contacts.

 #### Deleting a contact: `cdelete`

-You can use `cdelete` to delete a contact.
+You can use `cdelete` to delete a contact that you may have added mistakenly (or you have cut connections with).

 **Format:** `cdelete INDEX1[-INDEX2]`